 ‘Indoor Winter Olympics‘ is an easy way to get your kids into the Olympic spirit while helping them stay active indoors during the cold winter months.
-It’s basically a series of Olympic events ⏤ ski jump, speed skating, and figure skating ⏤ held in the comfort of your warm living room or kitchen.
+It’s basically a series of Olympic events ⏤ ski jump, speed skating, and figure skating ⏤ reframed as activities for kids and played in the comfort of your warm living room or kitchen.
 Kids can imitate the athletes and events they’re watching on television, while you can pretend to be a typical sports commentator and use terms like triple axel and clap skates.
 Plus, it’s easy to expand the ‘Games’ to take up more time by devising creative, kid-friendly versions of other events.

 Prep Time: Fifteen minutes (more if you go all-out)

 Energy Expended by Child: Substantial

 - A smartphone with the Olympics theme cued up

 - A blazer and a tie if you want to really ham things up à la Mike Tirico

 - Paper and markers for the judges’ scorecards

 - Tape to mark the furthest ‘ski jump’

 - Wax paper and rubber bands

 Start by setting up the Olympic “events” without the kids present.
 Again, I opted for figure skating, speed skating, and ski jump, as the motions are easy to imitate and they don’t require much equipment.
 For figure skating, clear some space for a rink where the “routines” will take place.
 You’ll need at least a 6×6-foot area on a slick-ish surface — tile or hardwood floors are ideal — and it should be free of any obstacles or furniture.
 After you make room, create the judges’ scorecards.
 Write out 1-10, with each number on a piece of paper.
 When the figure skating “performance” is done, these are the scores the judge will hold up.